 The 12th Step involves assisting others with their recovery.
 Researchers at the University of Connecticut studied over 1700 participants in Alcoholics Anonymous who (a) became sponsors, (b) finished their 12th Step, or (c) did neither.

-After 90 days of rehab:
+After 90 days of rehab for alcoholic:

 - 40% of those who helped other people stayed sober for at least one year.

 Significantly, even among those individuals who faced additional risk factors—AUD within the family, disability, learning difficulties, or a co-occurring mental disorder—helping others still provided benefits.
 According to a 2010 survey of over 4500 volunteers: